 The requirements, Jain notes, are very different from those of the scanners used by law enforcement agencies in controlled environments, such as were used to build the second largest biometric database, held by the FBI.
 They are also very different from the sensors for smartphone integration that are the product-development focus of many biometric technology providers.

-Both Grigore and Aranoff-Spencer emphasize the role of design elements in optimizing the quality of the prints acquired.
+Both Grigore and Aronoff-Spencer emphasize the role of design elements in optimizing the quality of the prints acquired.

 In early trials, Simprints found that multiple commercially available scanners broke down within days of being introduced to developing world conditions.
 The manufacturers claimed the devices were not meant for outdoor use, Grigore says, but that fact was not mentioned on their accompanying data sheets.
 A significantly new kind of device was necessary.